plone/plone.schemaeditor/plone/schemaeditor/README.txt

 * z3c.form
 * plone.z3cform

-Despite the name, Plone is not a dependency.
+Despite the namespace, Plone is not a dependency.

 Credits